velartrill/velartrill.github.io/orig/spirals/occupied/inbound.md

 "Hm?
 Sorry?"

-"That noble girl.
+"That Blooded girl.
 Where are they taking her?"

 "You mean the Sisterhood troops?"